How much does a Nissan van cost to insure?

-On average, annual insurance premiums for the Navara Tekna Double Cab dCi 188 4WD are around £914* while the automatic version will set you back a little more with an average annual premium of £951*.
+On average, annual insurance premiums for the Navara Tekna Double Cab dCi 188 4WD are around £947* while the automatic version is a smidge cheaper at 921*.

-For Nissan’s small all-electric vans, you could expect to pay an average insurance premium of £809* for the e-NV2000 Acenta Rapid Plus.
+For Nissan’s small all-electric vans prices are higher.
+You could expect to pay an average insurance premium of £2,140* for the e-NV2000 Acenta Rapid Plus.

-In the mid-sized van category, the Nissan Primastar SE DCI 100 costs £806* to insure, on average.
-For Nissan’s NV300, which Nissan launched to replace the Primastar in 2016, average van insurance premiums are around £1,005* (that’s for the NV300 Acenta L1H1 dCi 120).
+In the mid-sized van category, the Nissan Primastar SE DCI 100 costs £886* to insure, on average.

 In general, the more a van is worth, the higher the insurance premium will be.
 That’s mainly due to the fact that the insurer would need to pay out more if the van was written off in an accident.

 However, with van insurance various other factors are at play, which also go to explain why vans are more expensive to cover versus cars.
 Vans are generally larger and weigh more than cars, so they can potentially cause greater damage to third parties in an accident.
 They also tend to carry more valuable cargo versus cars, and they can be more expensive to repair because they have larger engines than cars.

 Along with your choice of model, the cost of insuring a Nissan van or pickup truck also depends on your personal circumstances.